Odisha Vande Bharat: Howrah Puri Vande Bharat Express: Prime Minister Narendra Modi announces the Puri-Howrah Vande Bharat Express, Odisha's first | Bhubaneswar News - ExBulletin

 Odisha Vande Bharat: Howrah Puri Vande Bharat Express: Prime Minister Narendra Modi announces the Puri-Howrah Vande Bharat Express, Odisha’s first | Bhubaneswar News

-It will be the fastest train on the route, covering the 500 km distance in about 6.5 hours, a South Eastern Railway official in Calcutta said.
+He said: Fifteen Vande Bharat trains are already running in various states across the country, giving a boost to the country’s economy.

+Emphasizing the need to enhance the unity and integrity of the country, Modi said that Indian Railway connects and weaves everyone in a thread and Vande Bharat Express will also go ahead with the same idea and thought. .

+He said the train will strengthen the spiritual and cultural bond between Puri and Howrah.

-Addressing the feature via video conference, Modi said the new India is building its own technologies and reaching out to different corners of the country.
+Modi said that the new India is creating technology locally and also bringing it to every nook and corner of the country.
+He said that Vande Bharat touches every corner of the country.

-“The Vande Bharat Express will further strengthen the religious, cultural and spiritual bond between Howrah and Puri,” he said.

-Fifteen Vande Bharat trains are currently operational in the country and these are boosting both connectivity and the economy, Modi said.

-“There was a time when new technologies and facilities were confined to Delhi or major cities.
-But now India has chosen a new path.
-This new India is making technologies itself and reaching them in different corners of the country, “, he said, referring to the locally developed semi-rapid train.

-He dedicated the 100% electrification of Odisha’s railway network to the nation.
-This will reduce operating and maintenance costs and reduce reliance on imported crude oil, officials said.

-He also inaugurated the doubling of the Sambalpur-Titlagarh railway line, a new broad gauge railway line between Angul and Sukinda, the third line linking Manoharpur-Rourkela-Jharsuguda-Jamga and a new broad gauge line between Bichhupali and Jhartarbha.
+He dedicated 100% electrification of Odisha railway network, doubling of Sambalpur-Titlagarh railway line, new broad gauge railway line between Angul-Sukinda, third line linking Manoharpur-Rourkela-Jharsuguda-Jamga and a new line between Bichhupali-Jhartarbha.

-These will cater to the increase in traffic demand due to rapid industrial development in the steel, power and mining sectors in Odisha, and will also help ease the pressure on passenger traffic in these sections, officials said.
+Odisha is one such state in the country where 100 percent electrification of railway lines has been achieved, Modi said, adding that work is underway at a rapid pace to achieve the same feat in West Bengal.
+He said the mineral-rich state of Odisha will greatly benefit from the electrification of railway lines where pollution from diesel engines will be significantly reduced and help in the industrial development of the state.

-Railway Minister Ashwini Vaishnaw and Education Minister Dharmendra Pradhan attended the program at Puri station.
+Among others, Governor of Odisha Ganeshi Lal, Chief Minister Naveen Patnaik, Union Railways Minister Ashwini Vaishnaw, Union Education Minister Dharmendra Pradhan were present on the occasion.

 Vande Bharat Express: Regular operations from May 20